Herbert Samuel Holt: Early life

-Holt was born at Ballycrystal, near Geashill, Co.
-Offaly.
-He was the second son of William Robert Grattan Holt, of Carberry House, Co.
-Kildare, inherited in 1742 from his ancestor, Hannah Colley (afterwards Grattan) of Castle Carberry.
+Holt was born at Ballycrystal, near Geashill, County Offaly.
+He was the second son of William Robert Grattan Holt, of Carberry House, County Kildare, inherited in 1742 from his ancestor, Hannah Colley (afterwards Grattan) of Castle Carberry.
 Holt grew up with his family at another family property, Ballycrystal, a grazing farm of 291 acres.
-In reference to Holt's own ruthless business reputation, it is of interest to note that in a dispute between his father and his uncle, it was said that, "the business affairs of William Holt's family would not stand up to close scrutiny".
+In reference to Holt's own ruthless business reputation, it is of interest to note that in a dispute between his father and his uncle, it was said that "the business affairs of William Holt's family would not stand up to close scrutiny."
 Herbert Holt's elder brother, Thomas Grattan Holt, succeeded to Ballycrystal and Carberry, while Holt studied civil engineering in Dublin.
 In 1873, he emigrated to Canada, beginning work as an assistant engineer with the Toronto Water Works.
 In the early 1880s, he was employed to survey and construct portions of the Canadian Pacific Railway across the prairies and through the Rocky Mountains, under James Ross.

 Career

 Herbert Holt became a pioneer developer of the energy business in the Province of Quebec and owned the Montreal Gas Company.
 In 1901 he merged Montreal Gas with Rodolphe Forget's Royal Electric Company to create the Montreal Light, Heat & Power Company (the company was later nationalized by the province and became part of Hydro-Québec).
-Holt served as president of the Royal Bank of Canada from 1908 to 1934, and the bank's chairman from 1934 until his death.
+Holt served as president of the Royal Bank of Canada from 1908 to 1934 and the bank's chairman from 1934 until his death.
 He was a co-founder of the Ritz-Carlton Montreal, a director of Montreal Trust Company, Canada Car and Foundry and many other Canadian companies.
 He was appointed chairman of the Federal Plan Commission in 1913.
 In 1915, he was knighted by King George V. Herbert Samuel Holt died in 1941 and was interred in the Mount Royal Cemetery in Montreal.
-His comparatively modest home on Stanley Street in Montreal's Golden Square Mile was demolished after his death.
-Following its formation in 1979, Herbert Holt's significant contribution to the Canadian economy was recognized through his election to the Canadian Business Hall of Fame.
+His comparatively modest home on Stanley Street, in Montreal's Golden Square Mile, was demolished after his death.
+His significant contribution to the Canadian economy was recognized by his election to the Canadian Business Hall of Fame after its formation in 1979.

 Reputation

-However, Holt was also one of the richest and most reviled Montrealers of his time.
+Holt was also one of the richest and most reviled Montrealers of his time.
 When his death was announced at a baseball game in 1941, the crowd cheered.
-To many French Canadians, Holt was the epitome of 'les maudits anglais' ('the damned English').
-Herbert is remembered for being a harsh banker who enjoyed large profits while the common man suffered during the great depression.
-In his own words, "If I am rich and powerful, while you are suffering the stranglehold of poverty and the humiliation of social assistance; if I was able, at the peak of the Depression, to make 150% profits each year, it is foolishness on your part, and as for me, it is the fruit of a wise administration."
+Holt was remembered for being a harsh banker who enjoyed large profits while the common man suffered during the Great Depression.
+In his own words, "If I am rich and powerful, while you are suffering the stranglehold of poverty and the humiliation of social assistance; if I was able, at the peak of the Depression, to make 150 per cent profits each year, it is foolishness on your part, and as for me, it is the fruit of a wise administration."